-Hormone agonists that target receptor subtypes are also used to treat vertigo (eg, betahistine).
+Hormone agonists that target receptor subtypes also treat vertigo (e.g., betahistine).

-This can sometimes result in a peculiar situation where people take both antihistamines and histamine agonists at the same time.
+This can sometimes result in a peculiar situation where people take both antihistamines and histamine agonists simultaneously.

 In addition, they increase the affinity of the chloride channel opening.
 There are differential effects between benzodiazepines on Gaba-A receptor subtypes.
-In small doses, these drugs are extremely helpful.
+In small doses, these drugs are beneficial.

-Lorazepam and klonazepam are particularly useful agents because of their effectiveness and simple kinetics.
+Lorazepam and clonazepam are beneficial agents because of their effectiveness and simple kinetics.
 Addiction, the biggest problem, can generally be avoided by keeping the dose at 0.5 mg BID or less.

 The risk of falling increases in the elderly in approximately the same proportions.
 Similarly, low doses of diazepam (Valium) (2 mg) can be very effective for dizziness.

 Clonazepam (Klonopin) is as effective a vestibular suppressant as lorazepam (Ganaca et al, 2002).
-Long-acting benzodiazepines are not helpful in relieving vertigo.
+Long-acting benzodiazepines do not help relieve vertigo.

 Relatively new are the 5HT3 agents (Zofran, Kytril).
 In theory, these agents might not be ideal for emesis related to vestibular imbalance.